 It is something bigger than myself, bigger than this reality.
 Bach exceeds our “normal” dimension of life and opens a door to divinity.

 How?
 When trying to explain how, I believe in the end it remains mystic.

-Incredibly vividly he describes in his St Matthew Passion the story of crucifixion.
+Incredibly vivid he describes in his St Matthew Passion the story of crucifixion.
 He lets the participants speak in a way which was never heard before.

 Why is his music present also today?

 I believe because he understood the story of crucifixion very deeply.